 Footnote: If somebody expresses a sound level in decibels without specifying the standard for comparison, they are either being lazy or they are ignorant of what a decibel really is.

-Various authorities differ in the detail of allowable noise exposure and the methods of measuring it; however, the table below is a fair summary of the maximum allowable levels:
+Various authorities differ in the detail of allowable noise exposure and the methods of measuring it; however, the table below is a fair summary of the maximum allowable levels during one working day:

 |